 The Beyond Blenders family

-* A note about the 7-year warranty and prices.
-Your Blendtec blender will include a 7-year warranty ONLY when purchasing direct from Blendtec OR from an Authorized Blendtec Dealer.
+* A note about warranty and prices.
+Your Blendtec blender will include an 8-year warranty ONLY when purchasing direct from Blendtec OR from an Authorized Blendtec Dealer.
 Beware: Blendtec blenders purchased from sellers that are not authorized are usually not covered under warranty.
 There are strict guidelines for being an Authorized Blendtec Dealer including pricing.
 Always keep your receipt and register your blender.
 If you ever question the legitimacy of a Blendtec Dealer call Blendtec to verify BEFORE purchasing: 800-253-6383